-Brain breaks are a powerful and effective way to address regulation needs, help with attention, and impact learning into the classroom.
+Brain breaks are a powerful and effective way to address self-regulation needs, help with attention, and impact learning in the classroom.
 Brain breaks are movement breaks!
 They are movement opportunities that enable all of us to re-group and re-focus.
 Learning can be exhaustive to our kids.
 They are struggling through the day’s activities while sometimes striving to pay attention through sensory processing issues or executive functioning needs.

 Brain break activities, or movement breaks can be used as part of a sensory diet or in a whole-classroom activity between classroom tasks.
 Here are all of the brain break resources here on The OT Toolbox.
 Whether you need a quick brain break, ideas to add movement to the classroom, or a scheduled sensory diet of regulating tools on hand, you’ll find many brain breaks here!